cowrie/cowrie/INSTALL.md

 ## Step 1: Install dependencies

 Install system-wide support for Python virtual environments and other dependencies.
-Actual Python packages are installed later.
+Python packages are installed later.

 On Debian based systems: